Header Child Neurology

 Resident Coverage (PGY 4 and 5)

-During PGY 4 and 5 of the child neurology residency, resident coverage for the above circumstances will be provided by the pediatric neurology staff.
-The size of the program does not allow for a jeopardy resident.
+During PGY 4 and 5 of the child neurology residency, resident coverage for the above circumstances will be provided by either a child neurology resident, should they be available, or the pediatric neurology staff.
+The size of the program does not allow for a typical jeopardy resident.
 However, the pediatric neurology division is equipped to accommodate time away from the child neurology residents.
 We share the adult neurology residency program’s commitment to resident well-being and encourage our residents to discuss when time is needed for the same circumstances listed above.
 When a child neurology resident needs to have time away, the resident is expected to communicate this with their supervising attending physician at the earliest time possible.
-The attending will then assume responsibility for all patient care while the resident is away.
+The attending will either determine whether another child neurology resident is available to cover, or assume responsibility for all patient care while the resident is away if no other coverage is available.
 If the supervising attending is not available, the resident can contact the residency program director to help make accommodations.

 Call Rooms and Safe Ride Home